skrub-data/skrub/README.rst

 `Similarity encoding for learning with dirty categorical variables <https://hal.inria.fr/hal-01806175>`_ [1]_ and `Encoding high-cardinality string categorical variables <https://hal.inria.fr/hal-02171256v4>`_ [2]_.

-If you like the package, please *spread the word*, and ⭐ the repository !
+If you like the package, please *spread the word*, and ⭐ the repository!

 When to use?
 ------------